Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. 13-symbolic\_link - This script creates a symbolic link of __ls__ to /bin/ls

-15. 14-copy\_html = This script copies stuff using cp and the -u flag.
+15. 14-copy\_html - This script copies stuff using cp and the -u flag.

+16. 100-lets\_move - This script moves all files starting with capital to a directory /tmp/u